 Divorce is a reality for all people, even for Roman Catholics.
 The Catholic Church respects the validity of all marriages, not just Catholic marriages.
 There are divorced persons who seek to remarry in the Catholic Church.
 In such cases, the Church will consider the divorced marriage to see if someone entered the marriage with an understanding, ability or intention contrary to the Church’s teaching on marriage.
-This process, called a Declaration of Nullity, enables people to marry in the Catholic Church and enables Catholics to participate fully in the sacramental life of the Church.
+The Church can examine the presumed valid marriage bond to see if the bond really existed.
+A Declaration of Nullity is declared by the Church if the marriage in question is judged to have been null and void from the very beginning, thus, enabling the persons to marry in the Catholic Church.
+The Tribunal, through the annulment process, exists to help people participate more fully in the sacramental life of the Catholic Church.

-Before anyone can initiate a Process for a Declaration of Nullity, civil divorce for the marriage in question must be obtained and finalized.
-This completed civil document demonstrates for the Church that the marriage in fact has been definitively broken and is unable to be reconciled.
+Before anyone can initiate a process for a Declaration of Nullity, civil divorce for the marriage in question must be obtained and finalized.
+This completed civil document demonstrates for the Church that the civil marriage in fact has been definitively broken and is unable to be reconciled.

 Preliminary Questionnaire and Documents